Walter Shillington is an avid collector of mechanical timepieces. While he focuses mainly on watches, Walter also reviews household items.

 The following refers to the older version of Magic Jack that must be connected to a computer's USB port.
-If you own the Magic Jack Plus which takes advantage of your wireless internet connection, ignore instructions below that refer to the computer.
-If you encounter connectivity problems remember to test your ability to reach the internet by using another piece of equipment that utilizes your wireless connection.
+If you own the Magic Jack Plus or Magic Jack Go, which take advantage of your wireless internet connection, ignore instructions below that refer to the computer.
+If you encounter connectivity problems, remember to test your ability to reach the internet by using another piece of equipment that utilizes your wireless connection.

 - If your telephone set requires power, unplug it.

 - Remove the Magic Jack and lay it aside.

 - If your Magic Jack was connected through a powered hub, unplug the hub from its power source.

 - Log off and shut down the computer.

 - Unplug the computer from its power source.